writing it down… for science

 about

 I graduated from Harvey Mudd College back in 2014 with a B.S in Engineering.
-Since then, I’ve served the forces of Mayfield Robotics and later Synthego wearing various mechatronics, electrical, and software hats.
-These days, I’m a researcher at Machine Agency by day and a Hackaday writer on some nights.
+Since then, I’ve served the forces of Mayfield Robotics, Synthego, and Machine Agency wearing various mechatronics, electrical, and software hats.
+These days, I’m an engineer by day at the Allen Institute by day and a Hackaday writer on some nights.

 I started these pages with two driving thoughts: